funkygao/gafka/cmd/kateway/README.md

 - Enables sophisticated streaming data processing
   - because one app may emit kateway stream data into another kateway stream
 - [ ] Quotas and rate limit, QoS
   - Flow control: Dynamic rate limiting
-- [ ] Plugins
-  - authentication and authorization
-  - transform
-  - hooks
-  - other stuff related to message-oriented middleware
 - [ ] Encryption of all message data on the wire